Azure/azure-openai-benchmark/README.md

 ### Run samples

-During a run, statistics are periodically output every 60s to `stdout` while logs are output to `stderr`.
+During a run, statistics are output every second to `stdout` while logs are output to `stderr`.
 Some metrics may not show up immediately due to lack of data.

 **Run load test at 60 RPM with exponential retry back-off**